shikharka/stocks-app/ReadMe.md

 ## Description:

-This Node Application creates a Express server hosting two APIs.
-It scrapes data from [in.finance.yahoo.com/quote/](https://in.finance.yahoo.com/quote/).
+This Node Application creates an Express server hosting two APIs.
+It scrapes data from [in.finance.yahoo.com/](https://in.finance.yahoo.com/).

 ### /getQuote